akshat2508/INT252/React/Readme.md

 DATED : 17/10/2025 {Array functions , map reduce , reverse , to lower case , to uppercase  , .from , new Set(nums)}

+{
+Dated : 27/10/2025  - three ways to show data : console , DOM , and alert

+main.jsx is the parent compoennt dominos signup page

+<></> ==> These are called fragements if we dont want to use a parent div inside the compoennt so that it returns single value and doesnt give any error
+}